-We had approximately \$377,000 in cash on our balance sheet at March 31, 2022 compared to approximately \$1,388,000 at December 31, 2021.
-Total current assets were approximately \$3,428,000 and total current liabilities were approximately \$15,827,000 at March 31, 2022, resulting in working capital deficit of approximately \$12,399,000.
+We had approximately \$509,000 in cash on our balance sheet at June 30, 2022 compared to approximately \$1,388,000 at December 31, 2021.
+Total current assets were approximately \$4,930,000 and total current liabilities were approximately \$17,029,000 at June 30, 2022, resulting in working capital deficit of approximately \$12,099,000.
 This compares to total current assets of approximately \$3,791,000 and total current liabilities of approximately \$15,483,000 at December 31, 2021, resulting in a working capital deficit of approximately \$11,692,000.
-Our accumulated deficit was approximately \$68.3 million at March 31, 2021 compared to \$67.1 million at December 31, 2021.
-Additionally, we had a net loss in the amount of approximately \$1,148,000 and cash used in operating activities of approximately \$1,009,000 for the three months ended March 31, 2022.
+Our accumulated deficit was approximately \$68.6 million at June 30, 2022 compared to \$67.1 million at December 31, 2021.
+Additionally, we had a net loss in the amount of approximately \$1,505,000 and cash used in operating activities of approximately \$1,127,000 for the six months ended June 30, 2022

-The accompanying consolidated financial statements as of March 31, 2022 have been prepared assuming we will continue as a going concern.
-As reflected in the condensed consolidated financial statements, we had approximately \$377,000 in cash at March 31, 2022, and cash used in operating activities of approximately \$1.0 million for the three months ended March 31, 2022.
-Further, we had a working capital deficit of \$12.4 million, an accumulated deficit of \$68.3 million at March 31, 2022, and had a net loss in the amount of approximately \$1,148,000 for the three months ended March 31, 2022.
-In addition, all existing secured and unsecured debt held by its principal lender in the principal amount of \$13.4 million matures on August 25, 2022, other than the profit share liability, which is within four months from the issuance of these condensed consolidated financial statements.
+The accompanying consolidated financial statements as of June 30, 2022 have been prepared assuming we will continue as a going concern.
+As reflected in the condensed consolidated financial statements, we had approximately \$509,000 in cash at June 30, 2022, and cash used in operating activities of approximately \$1.1 million for the six months ended June 30, 2022.
+Further, we had a working capital deficit of \$12.1 million, an accumulated deficit of \$68.6 million at June 30, 2022, and had a net loss in the amount of approximately \$1,505,000 for the six months ended June 30, 2022.
+In addition, all existing secured and unsecured debt held by our principal lender, excluding the profit share liability, in the principal amount of \$13.4 million matures on August 25, 2022, which is less than one month from the issuance of these condensed consolidated financial statements.

 These factors raise substantial doubt about our ability to continue as a going concern for the next twelve months from the issuance of these condensed consolidated financial statements.
 We have taken steps to alleviate such doubt.
-During 2021, we eliminated \$4,440,000 of convertible notes through conversions to shares of common stock and repaid \$10,000 of convertible notes, leaving no convertible notes outstanding as of March 31, 2022.
-In addition, in June 2021, we announced that we had entered into a Debt Repayment and Exchange Agreement with our principal lender which, subject to various closing conditions, including but not limited to the completion of an offering of equity securities resulting in net proceeds of at least \$12.0 million by June 30, 2022, will repay all existing secured and unsecured debt obligations held by such lender.
-Although we anticipate continued significant revenues in our business operations, no assurances can be given that we can obtain sufficient working capital through our business operations or that we will be able to raise the funds necessary to complete the transaction contemplated under the Debt Repayment Agreement by June 30, 2022, or at all, in order to sustain ongoing operations.
+During 2021, we eliminated \$4,440,000 of convertible notes through conversions to shares of common stock and repaid \$10,000 of convertible notes, leaving no convertible notes outstanding as of June 30, 2022.
+In addition, in June 2021, we announced that we had entered into a Debt Repayment and Exchange Agreement with our principal lender which, subject to various closing conditions, including but not limited to the completion of an offering of equity securities resulting in net proceeds of at least \$12.0 million by June 30, 2022, was expected to repay all existing secured and unsecured debt obligations held by such lender.
+Such closing conditions were not met by June 30, 2022.
+However, we are in the process of negotiating certain changes and modifications to the financing arrangements with such lender in view of the pending maturity date of the two notes.
+Although we anticipate that we will be able to finalize such arrangements prior to the current maturity date and that significant revenues will continue in our business operations, no assurances can be given that we will be able to finalize such changes and modifications or that we can obtain sufficient working capital through our business operations in order to sustain ongoing operations.